clux/rust-meetup-london/source/slides.md

 notes:
 - 1. stashes musl binary, 2. attaches it from prev (so super quick)
 - 2. master only (maybe tag only)
-- releasing -> separate thing you can do with a binary (if building a CLI tool)
+- releasing for cli bins (may do multiple release builds)
 - what is multistage except removing that possibility for a tiny encapulation win?

 ---